DeveloperC286/conventional_commits_next_version/README.md

 The `--current-version` Semantic Versioning is asserted to be equal or larger than the calculated Semantic Versioning.
 The calculated Semantic Versioning is not printed to standard out, if the assertion is not met then it exits with a non zero exit code.

-There are two modes of calculating the next Semantic Versioning Consecutive mode and Batch mode.
+There are two modes of calculating the next Semantic Versioning consecutive mode and batch mode.
 By default Consecutive mode is used.

 ### Usage - Consecutive Mode
-By default conventional_commits_next_version operates in a consecutive manner.
-Each commit Conventional Commits type is applied in order to increment the Semantic Versioning provided via `--from-version`.
+In consecutive mode each Git commit in the Conventional Commits specification is applied to Semantic Versioning calculation in chronological order.

 e.g.